You’ve got questions, we’ve got answers. Read on!

 Can you accommodate guests with food allergies?

-Above all, it is important that you take an active role in your safety.
+Above all, it is essential that you take an active role in your safety.
 Read food labels, communicate with the guides on your trip often, and give suggestions about how they can help you avoid exposure.

 How do I bathe on a Colorado River trip?